TheMaster1127/TheMaster1127/README.md

 - **Innovator** – Shaping the future of development.
 - **Problem Solver** – Tackling programming challenges with creative and effective solutions.

-### I am a 21-year-old self-taught programmer specializing in programming language design.
+### I am a 21-year-old self-taught programmer and programming language design philosopher.
 So far, I've been programming for approximately **three years**.

 For most people, programming is a tool to solve problems.
 But for me, programming **itself** is the problem I’m solving.